bhagyeshprabhu/time-series/src/pack/README.txt

 Given an input filename as a single argument, produces a table similar to the one above.

-To execute the application execute file 'process-time-series' by: process-time-series {filename}
+To execute the application execute file 'process-time-series' in bin directory by: process-time-series {filename}

 For e.g.